FT1006/devesis/README.md

 **Card System**: Draw cards each turn and play them for actions.
 Hand limit of 6 cards - excess goes to discard pile.

-**Bug Corruption**: Rooms with 3+ bugs become corrupted and spawn Infinite Loop enemies every event phase.

 **Combat**: Battle with buggy enemies using melee attacks (free but dangerous) or shooting (costs ammo but can target adjacent rooms).

-**Search & Discovery**: Search rooms to find special cards and items.
+**Room Actions, Search & Discovery**: Search rooms to find special cards and items.
 Engine rooms contain Engine Core cards needed for victory.

-**Room Actions**: Each room type has special abilities - Medical rooms heal HP, Ammo Caches refill ammunition, Clean Rooms remove bugs.
+Each room type has special abilities - Medical rooms heal HP, Ammo Caches refill ammunition, Clean Rooms remove bugs.

-**Resource Management**: Balance HP, ammo, and cards across 15 intense rounds.
-Some rooms provide healing, ammo, or bug cleanup.
+## 🕹️ How to Play

 ### How a Round Plays Out